-In California, if the police are called to your home (or some other location) and believe that even the smallest instance of domestic violence has occurred, someone is going to jail.
+In California, if the police are called on suspicion that even the smallest instance of domestic violence has occurred, someone is going to jail.

 - The victim suffered a traumatic condition

 - You were not acting in self-defense

 A “traumatic condition” can include even minor injuries including a scratch, swelling, a black eye, severe laceration, or broken bone.

 A serious injury does not need to occur for charges to be filed.
 Moreover, the offense may be charged as a felony or misdemeanor (commonly known as a “wobbler”).

 The main difference between Penal Code 273.5 and Penal Code 243(e)(1) (domestic battery) is that no physical injury is required in order for charges to be filed under Penal Code 243(e)(1).